Norman L. Berman: Career as composer

-Throughout the 1970s and 1980s Berman served as composer-in-Residence at the celebrated Circle Repertory Company.
+Norman L. Berman served as composer-in-Residence at the celebrated Circle Repertory Company.
 He composed music scores for over 20 plays there ranging from premieres by Tennessee Williams, Lanford Wilson, Marsha Norman and Paul Zindel to Shakespearean and Chekhovian classics.
 At Circle Repertory Company he worked with various distinguished directors and actors including Marshall W. Mason, Lanford Wilson, William Hurt, Christopher Reeve, Judd Hirsch and Jeff Daniels.

 Berman co-composed the score to the Broadway and off-Broadway productions of the 1979 musical play Strider.
-For the 1980 Broadway production, he was the first composer to be awarded the Drama Desk Award in the category of outstanding music in a play.
+For the Broadway production, he was the first composer to be awarded the Drama Desk Award in the category of outstanding music in a play.
 He also served as orchestrator and musical director.
 Strider has subsequently been produced all over the world including regional theaters across the United States.

 He received an Ace Award nomination for his score for the film Traveler's Rest, seen on Showtime Cable Network.
 Berman's other television scores have been heard on PBS, CBS Cable Television, (Kennedy's Children) and the Discovery Channel.
 He has also composed music for four mini-musicals with librettist, lyricist Abraham Tetenbaum for the educational touring shows produced by Enrichment Works.

 For ten years Berman served as Composer-in-Residence for the classical repertory company, A Noise Within, where he composed scores for some 32 plays ranging from Shakespeare to Thornton Wilder.